The Power of a Strategic Email Sender Name

 Crafting a Strategic Sender Name

-Creating a strategic sender name requires you to consider recipient preferences, brand identity, and personalization.
+Sharing your sender details requires you to consider recipient preferences, brand identity, and email personalization.

 BrandingIncorporate the company name or recognizable brand elementsCompany name, tagline, logo or icon